-474. If you want a more comprehensive survey of public opinion regarding composition of divisions or no divisions, We suggest you arrange a ballot paper to be sent out to everyone with their rate notices because that way every household could have an input which would be much more representative than the 150 plus people who attended the recent forum.
+474. If you want a more comprehensive survey of public opinion regarding composition of divisions or no divisions, because that way every household could have an input which would be much more representative than the 150 plus people who attended the recent forum.